Plate

 Summary

-Plate, tin-glazed earthenware (Delft faience), painted with a diaper border of yellow, red and blue, within which is painted in blue, green, red and aubergine a parrot perched on a ring with leafage, flowers and rocks; Delft, The Netherlands, c.
-1730-50
+Plate, tin glazed earthenware, possibly made at the Norfolk House Pottery, Lambeth, London, 1720-30; hand painted with a diaper border of yellow, red and blue, within which is painted in blue, green, red and purple a parrot perched on a ring around, painted in yellow around the well, with foliage, flowers and rocks.

 Full description